theshajha/linked-pages/README.md

 ### Phase 2: Development

 #### Sitemap and Content Reading
-- Implement functions to read the sitemap and content of each page: ❌ Pending
+- Implement functions to read the sitemap and content of each page: ✅ Done
 - Visualize the sitemap in a user-friendly manner: ❌ Pending

 #### Detailed Mapping